codeforamerica/ticket-to-ride/doc/developer_windows_setup.md

-# Developer Setup for Windows
+# Developer Setup for JRuby

-This is a guide for setting up Ruby and Rails on Windows, such that Ticket to RIDE can be run.
-While steps shouldn't be different between Windows versions, this has only been tested on Windows 8.1.
+This is a guide for setting up Ticket to RIDE with JRuby.

-# NodeJS
+# NodeJS (Windows and Linux)

 A JavaScript runtime is needed for Rails and NodeJS is a good, free, and widely used one.